-There are far too many beauties to dive into in detail here, so for now, I’ll leave you with our guide to the best Resident Evil games on Switch, and our list of the Resident Evil characters (including icons such as Resident Evil’s Jill and Resident Evil’s Chris), so you can acquaint yourself with these stunning survival gems.
+There are far too many beauties to dive into in detail here, so for now, I’ll leave you with our guide to the best Resident Evil games on Switch, and our list of the Resident Evil characters (including icons such as Resident Evil’s Leon, Resident Evil’s Jill, and Resident Evil’s Chris), so you can acquaint yourself with these stunning survival gems.

 Dead by Daylight

 Dead by Daylight is an unforgettable, asymmetrical multiplayer game that gives you two options – be the victim, or take on the role of a sadistic killer.
 As a killer, you can choose from a wide range of iconic figures and flex their full range of sadistic skills in order to hunt down your prey.
 As a survivor, your key goal is in the name – you gotta survive.
 How you do that is entirely up to you.
 Will you help your teammates, or will you save yourself by throwing them under the chainsaw?
 No matter what, it’s sure to be bloody good fun.

 If you are planning on diving into that slasher action, be sure to nab some of our Dead by Daylight codes, and keep an eye on our Dead by Daylight movie guide for info on the upcoming blockbuster hit.